Case Study Banner

 To align stakeholders, developers and other designers, I divided all of Nota’s products into reusable sections, or “Blocks”.
 This created a shared language everyone could use– making communication about products easier.
 This top-level framework also gave structure to the development of future products.

-Establishing a design system
+Establishing a component library

 After defining the big picture, I set out on creating the rudimentary components that make up each page.
 I pride myself on making design systems that are a balance of simplicity, intentionality, and flexibility.